ArunkumarSelvaraj-M/Beginner-to-Advanced-Shell-Script-Examples/README.md

 # Shell-Scripting-Guide
 A comprehensive guide to shell scripting from beginner to advanced levels, including examples of variable types, loops, functions, and error handling.
 Ideal for learning and practical scripting in Unix/Linux environments.

-# Linux Command Reference with Examples
+# Linux Command Reference with Examples and Outputs

 This file contains a comprehensive list of commonly used Linux commands with descriptions, usage examples, and common flags.

-# Creating a more detailed README with examples and expected outputs

-content_detailed = """
-# Linux Command Reference with Examples and Outputs

 ## a